emreharman/emreharman/README.md

 # Hello World! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Emre Harman and I'm a CS student at Sakarya University.
+<p align="center">My name is Emre Harman and I'm a CS student at Sakarya University.
 I want to be a fullstack web developer and working on it.
 You can contact with me anytime you want.
-I'd be happy to meet new developers and expand my network.
+I'd be happy to meet new developers and expand my network.</p>
 <hr>
 <p align="center">
   <i>Let's connect and chat!
 Open to anything under the sun.</i>